shubhamppl/coderbyte_solution_python/README.md

- # coderbyte solution in python are solved
+ # coderbyte solution in python are solved with explaination